halitbatur/awesome-todos-soltuion/README.md

 - `GET /api/auth/google` redirects correctly to google authorization page
   - The request params contains valid `redirect_uri`, `scope`, and `client_id`
 - `GET REDIRECT_URI` with incorrect credentials redirects to `/` without cookie
-- `GET REDIRECT_URI` with correct credentials redirects to `/` with cookie holding a valid JWT
+- `GET REDIRECT_URI` with correct credentials redirects to `/` with cookie holding a valid JWT as described above.
 - `GET /api/auth/me` Sends a JSON response that have the user schema above when user is logged in
 - `GET /api/auth/me` Responds with 401 when the user isn't signed in (no auth cookie)
 - `GET /api/auth/logout` clears the auth cookie and responds with 200